 Writing an Outbreak Report (I is for Investigation, Session 6)

-- Recognize the different types of reports
+- Describe different types of outbreak reports

 The author(s) and reviewer(s) of this training have no personal financial relationships with commercial interests relevant to this presentation to disclose.
 Author, narrator, reviewer affiliations listed were current at the time of training development.

 This training addresses selected applied epidemiology, core public health, and public health preparedness and response competencies and public health preparedness capability functions.
 (Please note: The competencies included on this site are just a few of the public health competencies which have been established.
 Training participants may find alignment between this training and other competency sets not included on this site.)

 |Applied Epidemiology Competencies Tier 1|

 |Identify methods and content for communication of epidemiologic findings (III.A.1)|

 |Identify audience, methods, and content for communication of epidemiologic findings (III.A.1)|

 |Core Competencies for Public Health Professionals Tier 1|

 |3A4.
 Suggests approaches for disseminating public health data and information (e.g., social media, newspapers, newsletters, journals, town hall meetings, libraries, neighborhood gatherings) (3: Communication Skills)|